A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-Since $D_i$ is binary, $\tau_{\mathtt{D}}$ captures the difference in the probability of receiving the treatment at the cutoff between units assigned to the treatment vs. the control condition.
-In the ART application, this is the difference between the proportion of patients with CD4 counts below 350 who initiate ART and the proportion of patients with CD4 counts above 350 who initiate ART.
+Since $D_i$ is binary, $\tau_{\mathtt{D}}$ captures the difference in the probability of receiving the treatment at the cutoff between units just assigned to the treatment vs. assigned to the control condition.
+In the ART application, this is the difference between the proportion of patients with CD4 counts just below 350 who initiate ART and the proportion of patients with CD4 counts just above 350 who initiate ART.
 This treatment effect is illustrated in Figure \ref{fig: ART - Treatment Take-up}.
 Under continuity conditions, the difference in treatment probabilities captured by $\tau_{\mathtt{D}}$ can be attributed to the RD assignment rule; in this case, $\tau_{\mathtt{D}}$ represents the average effect of assigning the treatment on receiving the treatment at the cutoff, that is, $\tau_{\mathtt{D}} = \E[D_i(1)-D_i(0)|X_i=\C]$.
 This effect is usually called the \textit{first-stage} or \textit{take-up} effect.
 Both $\tau_{\mathtt{Y}}$ and $\tau_{\mathtt{D}}$ are sharp RD parameters.

-Although the ITT parameters $\tau_{\mathtt{Y}}$ and $\tau_{\mathtt{D}}$ can be of interest, investigators are often also interested in the effect of receiving the treatment, not merely of assigning it.
+Investigators are often also interested in the effect of receiving the treatment, not merely of assigning it.
 While $\tau_{\mathtt{SRD}}$ is infeasible in the fuzzy RD design due to non-compliance, under additional assumptions, it is possible to estimate a related parameter that captures the average effect of the treatment at the cutoff for a particular subpopulation of units.
 We define the fuzzy RD treatment effect as

 which is the ratio of the sharp RD effect of $T_i$ on $Y_i$ and the sharp RD effect of $T_i$ on $D_i$.